sortlist/api-documentation/source/includes/_milkyway_api_doc.md

 # Milkyway API

+Help businesses and entities manage skills, suggestions and matches in one place.
+Milkyway API's can help manage multiple skills on multiple environments.
+You can also automate creating entities and link them to the Milkyway skills space enabling them to be used for matching.

+In Milkyway you connect entities with skills and perform actions like:
+  - Insert/Update an entity into Milkyway (link entity to skills space) | Once inserted, entity will be used for matching algorithm.
+  - Get suggestions of related skills for speciefied skills | Using complex network.
+  - Get autcomplete list of skills for specified prefix.
+  - Get matching entities for specified skills | Using complex network.

 ## Definition

-The goal of this page is to define the high level architecture of the Milkyway API that will allow matching agencies (called here entities) using Milkyway network.
+The goal of this page is to define the high level architecture of the Milkyway API that you can interact with.

+## Prerequisites

+To be defined...

 <!-- POPULATE ENDPOINT DOC -->
+For example, insert or update a new Entity with skills on a specifict environment with a PUT:
 ## **Populate endpoint**
-**Create new entity with skills on a specific environment**

 <aside class="warning">
 Bearer token needed for authentification!